ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Deleting a schema requires at least both:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Manager role access to the schema resource that matches the schema being deleted
+- Manager role access to the schema resource that matches the schema being deleted.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-## Create a new version of a schema – POST /artifacts/{schema-id}/versions
+### Create a new version of a schema

 To create a new version of a schema, make a POST request to the /artifacts/{schema-id}/versions endpoint, (where {schema-id} is the ID of the schema).
 The body of the request must contain the new version of the schema.

-If the request is successful the new schema version is created as the new latest version of the schema, with an appropriate version number, and a response with status code 200 (OK) and a payload containing metadata describing the new version, (including the version number), is returned.
+If the request is successful, the new schema version is created as the new latest version of the schema, with an appropriate version number, and a response with status code 200 (OK) and a payload containing metadata describing the new version (including the version number), is returned.

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY -H 'Content-Type: application/json' $URL/artifacts/my-schema/versions -d '{"type":"record","name":"Citizen","fields":[{"name": "firstName","type":"string"},{"name":"lastName","type":"string"},{"name":"age","type":"int"},{"name":"phoneNumber","type":"string"}]}'